akhil-naidu/gatsby-theme-nehalem/demo/content/posts/blog/i-want-to-become-a-professional-hacker-cyber-security-expert-but-i-cant-find-the-right-resource-problem-solved.md

 ---
 ## Welcome Note

 Welcome!
 This is what you have been searching for.
 This post will be updated regularly so that you can easily navigate through this blog and its knowledge.
-Before we start I want to remind you a very important perspective, take it as a caution.
+Before we start I want to remind you of a very important perspective, take it as a caution.

 > It is always you who is responsible for the knowledge or wisdom you gained and also it is you who is responsible for your actions with your knowledge.
 Providing and sharing knowledge is primitive and the only way for any subject or culture to survive.